conan-hep/conan-tsil/README.md

     make
     pkg_config

-Install the dependencies for your project by running:
+The dependencies of your project are then installed by running:

     mkdir build
     cd build
     conan install ..

+### Building your project

-Afterwards the project can be configured via CMake by running:
+Afterwards the project can be configured via CMake and build with `make` by running:

     cmake ..
     make

-Alternatively the project can be configured with Meson by running:
+Alternatively the project can be configured with Meson and build with `ninja` by running:

     export PKG_CONFIG_PATH=.
     meson ..
     ninja

+Alternatively the project can be build with `make` by running:

+    make -f ../Makefile

 A complete example can be found in the `test_package_extern/` directory.